Appliance Repairs You Don’t Need to Call a Pro For

 Gas Burner Won’t Light

-If a burner on your gas range doesn’t light, it’s likely that you can fix the problem with one of the solutions we show here.
+If a burner on your gas range doesn’t light, it’s likely that you can fix the problem.
 Before you undertake more-complex repairs, check for simple solutions.
 Be sure the gas range is plugged in and getting power.
 The oven light should come on when you open the door.
 Also check that the gas valve is open—it may have been turned off by accident.

 Scratched Stainless Steel Appliances